Yandex Cloud

 • Network SSDs (network-ssd)

-The maximum number of hosts per cluster is subject to the limits in place.
+The maximum number of hosts in a cluster is subject to your quota limits.

 For more information, see Quotas and limits in Managed Service for PostgreSQL.

-You can connect to Managed Service for PostgreSQL databases using standard DBMS methods.
+You can connect to Managed Service for PostgreSQL databases using standard DBMS connection methods.

 How many clusters can I create within a single cloud?How many clusters can I create within a single cloud?

-MDB technical and organizational limits are given in Quotas and limits in Managed Service for PostgreSQL.
+To learn about MDB quotas and limits, see Quotas and limits in Managed Service for PostgreSQL.

-• Other Managed Service for PostgreSQL maintenance activities.
+• Other Managed Service for PostgreSQL maintenance tasks.

-For more information, see Maintenance in Managed Service for PostgreSQL.
+Learn more in Maintenance in Managed Service for PostgreSQL.

 Which PostgreSQL version does Managed Service for PostgreSQL use?Which PostgreSQL version does Managed Service for PostgreSQL use?